 In the past, some stamped items like contingency decals were only accessible through the decal layer; however, as of March 2019, a standard paint file supports the removal of stamped decals.

-Decal layers must be uploaded as 32-bit TGA files.
-If you’d like transparent portions of your decal layer so that you can see your paint scheme underneath the decal layer, you must mask an alpha channel to the portion you'd like to become transparent.
+Decal layers must be uploaded as compressed 32-bit TGA files.
+If you’d like transparent portions of your decal layer so that you can see your paint underneath the decal layer, you must mask an alpha channel to the portion you'd like to become transparent.